A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Introduction

 \section{Introduction}

-In the literature there are several mathematical models that model a single electrical network connecting piezoelectric actuators and/or transducers, see for example \cite{VidoliIsola}, \cite{CMIsolaDDVescovo} and \cite{ASIsolaFMP}.
-In Particular in \cite{CMIsolaDDVescovo}, equations (2b) and (2c).
-We have, for example, the equations of a second order electric transmission line with zero order or second order dissipation:\\ (S,Z)-network: second-order network with zeroth-order dissipation
+In the literature, several mathematical models describe a single electrical network connecting piezoelectric actuators and/or transducers, see for example, \cite{ASIsolaFMP}, \cite{CMIsolaDDVescovo} or \cite{VidoliIsola}.
+In particular, in \cite{CMIsolaDDVescovo}, equations (2b) and (2c), we have, for example, the equations of a second-order electric transmission line with zero order or second-order dissipation:\\ (S,Z) and (S,S)-network: second-order network with zeroth-order dissipation and second-order dissipation